Claud-Ling/build/docs/sigmadesigns-optee-sdk-overview.md

 ## Introduction

 We have to extend GP Core API by adding several TEE APIs mainly for:
-* enable TAs play with necessary platform specific drivers (OTP,PMAN)
+* enable TAs play with necessary platform specific drivers (OTP,PMAN).
 * fit for particular use cases (user remap).
+* play with turing driver (key ladder).

-In order to avoid collisions with TEE APIs, all extended TEE APIs are collected in libuteex.
+In order to avoid collisions with TEE APIs, all extended TEE APIs are collected in `libuteex`.

 Please refer to `tee_api_ext.h` for details.